QuentinJcb/QuentinJcb.github.io/btc-lstm.md

-# Bitcoin’s Price Movement Prediction With LSTM Neural Networks
+# Bitcoin’s Price Movement Prediction With LSTM Neural Networks: Part 1

 ## Introduction
 This article is the first part of a long project overlapping **finance** and **machine learning**.
 Several papers explore the possibility to forecast the evolution of stock's market price movement using different machine learning algorithms, from SVM to neural networks [^fn1] [^fn2] [^fn3].
 All these papers have in common the use of technical indicators to capture signal in the noise.
 Actually, such a quest goes against Eugene Fama's **Efficient Markets Hypothesis** [^fn4].
 If there were any algorithm able to predict the evolution of stock's market price better than random, the price would immediately integrate this information.
 In fact, such a possibility only goes against the strong Efficient Market Hypothesis.
 There are empirical evidence of pockets of inefficiency in the market, mainly because of irrational behaviours from some investors, that a machine learning algorithm could exploit.
 Assuming the predictive power of technical analysis is yet another hypothesis.
 A lot of papers have been published on that topic, with contradictory results.
 After all, the purpose of this project is more about Python programming and data handling than making money!